Yamaha Seca Turbo

 Back Story

-The Yamaha dealer (Hicksville, NY) didn't have one in stock, but after a deposit was put down, one arrived a week later.
+The Yamaha dealer (Hicksville, NY) didn't have an XJ650 in stock, but after a deposit was put down, one arrived a week later.
 It was actually a left-over 1982 model, but the price was right.

 Several things appealed to me about this bike.